How many people and properties are overflown by the RWY13 RNP and RNAV arrival?

 Will individual submissions, petitions and advocacy group submissions be released on the Airservices website?

-We do not release submissions from individuals, petitions or community associations or advocacy groups on our Airservices website.
+As part of the 2019 consultation, we will not release submissions from individuals, petitions or community associations or advocacy groups on our Airservices website.

 Why didn’t I receive a reply from Airservices on my feedback during the consultation?